RobJacobson/ws-dottie/docs/describe-project/master-overview.md

 4. **Complete phases sequentially**: Do not skip ahead
 5. **Show compliance in chat**: No separate markdown files needed

+## Large API Strategy

+For APIs with >10 endpoints:
+1. **Process in batches**: Work on 3-4 endpoints per session
+2. **Complete full phase**: Finish research phase for those endpoints before moving to next batch
+3. **Continue sequentially**: Move to next batch and repeat
+4. **Final integration**: Combine all work in final integration phase

 ## Support

 - **Data fetching issues**: Stop work and request assistance